3dem/relion-documents/source/Tutorial/Autopicking.rst

 :Use autopick FOM threshold?: Yes

-:Minimum autopick FOM: 0
+:Minimum autopick FOM: -3

 Running this job will generate the initial particle set for further processing.
+Using four MPI processors, this job takes a few seconds.